Displaced Persons Act

 The Displaced Persons Act of 1948 (80th Cong., 2d Sess.
-Ch 647, PL 774) authorized, for a limited period of time, the admission into the United States of 200,000 certain European displaced persons (DPs) for permanent residence.
+Ch 647, PL 774) is an act of the U.S. Congress under which, between 1948 and 1952, 393,542 European displaced persons (DPs) were admitted into the United States for permanent residence.
+These consisted of individuals who, as a result of war circumstances or Nazi persecution, were left stranded without firm legal status on the territory of the current or former American, British or French occupation zones of Germany, Austria or Italy, as well as Czechoslovak citizens fleeing the communist government that had recently come to power following a Soviet-backed coup in February 1948.

+Of these, 47% were Catholic, 35% Protestant or Eastern Orthodox, and 16% Jewish (With additional Jewish DPs having previously been admitted under the Truman Directive of 1945).
+The displaced persons' countries of birth were as follows: Poland 34%, Germany 15%, Latvia 9.3%, USSR 8.7%, Yugoslavia 7.9%, Lithuania 6.4%, Hungary 4%, Czechoslovakia 2.7%, Estonia 2.6%, Greece 2.5%, Romania 2.5%, Austria 2.1% and others 2.3%.

 Overview

 This displaced persons (DP) Immigration program emerged from the enormous need to handle millions of displaced persons in Europe at the end of World War II.
 The United States helped fund temporary DP camps, and admitted large numbers of DPs as permanent residents.
 Truman strongly supported all activities to help DPs, and he supported the DP Immigration Program, and obtained ample funding from Congress for the 1948 Displaced Persons [Immigration] Act.

 However, Truman had many objections to specific details in the Immigration Act, which he made explicit in his "Statement On Signing the Displaced Persons Act of 1948.
 One strong objection was that it took away previous immigration quota places from others already on quota waiting lists, and simply transferred these places to DPs, and actually did this forwardly for as many years as needed by DPs (mortgaging the future years' places).
 Another strong objection was that the details of the Act caused it to very heavily discriminate against Jewish DPs, specifically those originally from Poland and the Soviet Union who had not yet reached Germany, Austria, or Italy by Dec 22, 1945 - this excluded group represented nearly the full totality of Jewish DPs.
 These two objections, and others, were removed in a later "Displaced Persons {Immigration} Act of 1950."

 Truman also supported Jewish refugees in Palestine/Israel, but generally kept his actions quiet so as not to arouse anti-Semitism.
 Historians Phil Orchard and Jamie Gillies hail Truman's "atypical leadership" in helping refugees.
 Truman signed it into law on June 25, 1948.